HomeCEU/docs-genesis/UseCase/GetCourseDetailAndProxyScoFiles.md

-# Course detail and proxy SCO files
+# Get course detail and proxy SCO files
 Given a company using another LMS they will need to be able to access their course catalog though our restful API

 This includes